 You will find some of the most common windows applications in the Menu bar, such as File, Edit, View, and Window.

 You will also find commands that are specific to Visual Basic in the Menu bar, such as Project, Debug and Format.

 You will also find a Tool-bar in your Visual Basic software so that you may be able to carry out standard operations.

-In the tool-bar you will find the controls that we mentions before.
+In the tool-bar, you will find the controls that we mention before

 The most used controls today, are text boxes, picture boxes, command buttons and labels.